Play! Pokémon Pokémon Go Tournaments Guide – 2023

 Spectator's Passes

-If you’d like to attend the event, but not compete in the tournament, you may register for a spectator’s registration pass.
+If you’d like to attend the event, but not compete in the Pokémon GO tournament, you may register for a spectator’s registration pass.
+You do not need an additional spectators pass if you plan to compete.
+A Spectator's Pass will grant you access into the event hall during all days and times.
 Do not wait on these, as they can run out and be in limited supply.
-Any accompanying children (under the age of 5), friends, family, or guardians who are not competing will need to obtain a spectator’s pass to enter the tournament hall.
+Any accompanying children (over the age of 5), friends, family, or guardians who are not competing will need to obtain a spectator’s pass to enter the tournament hall.

 In some cases spectators will be able to check-in on the Saturday of the event if they are not able to make it by Friday.
 Please check with the tournament organizer to confirm for your particular event.